jwplayer/ott-web-app/docs/features/video-protection.md

 The full details of this endpoint can be found [here](https://developer.jwplayer.com/jwplayer/reference/get_v2-media-media-id-drm-policy-id).

-## Custom Entitlement Service
+## Custom Authorization Service

-The entitlement service should generate the `SignedMediaURLs` based on:
+The authorization service should generate the `SignedMediaURLs` based on:
 - the general video access model (see below)
 - the specific media item being accessed (free or not)
 - the users authentication (who is the user)